Catherine22/Frontend-Development/JavaScript/README.md

 ## IIFE

-IIFE is known as Immediately-invoked Function Expression, a typical Javascript design pattern.
+IIFE is known as Immediately-invoked Function Expression, a typical JavaScript design pattern.
 It lets you call functions immediately right after it is created.
 E.g.

 Typically, you cannot code as follows: